 Autopsies of Big Change Management Failures Can Provide Great Insights

 If you resist learning and change, your career and your company are probably not set up for success.
-Here are a few examples from decades of change management consulting projects of now-defunct organizations whose big change management failures show they did not adequately foresee the necessity for change soon enough or adapt in a way that made good business sense.
+Here are a few examples from decades of change management consulting projects of now-defunct organizations whose big change management failures show they did not adequately foresee the necessity for change soon enough or adapt fast enough in a way that made good business sense.

 For one, instead of establishing their own online sales site, they partnered with Amazon, a formidable rival.
 And then, they continued to pour money into expanding their physical facilities while taking their eye off the promise of online sales.
 The third and final nail on the coffin was that they didn’t read their market right — a fatal change management mistake.

 But tastes change and, as they did Hummer didn’t pay attention.
 Consumers no longer believed that big was good.
 They began to worry about the impact of gas guzzlers on the environment and the rising expense of fuel.Hummer lost its brand desirability because they did not change or adapt to the external environment.